Fallenstedt/google-takeout-sucks/README.md

    ![Image of google drive](images/drive-id.png)

 1. Run the `download` script with `go run cmd/download/main.go -directoryId=abc123`.
 By default, `dryRun` is set to true.
 You should see your files appear in the console

+### Logs

+Errors are written to a file and stored in `tmp/error.log` when downloading the files